 You see, two of these toddlers are doctors in Nashville, now, though technically speaking neither of them belong to me.
 Perhaps it would be more accurate to say that I am not the mother of either of them.
 Because, while waiting for news of their safety—one, I heard quickly, was fine, but the other, well, there’d been no response, no news—all I could think of was this photo, about how the Playgroup kids were all of our children, about how they belonged to all of us moms, and how the moms belonged to each other, too.
 How, all these years later, we still do.

-Sometimes I think I have the heart of a gambler–not the Kenny Rogers or Rain Man kind, but a really bad gambler, whatever the opposite of those good ones would be.
+Sometimes I think I have the heart of a gambler, not the Kenny Rogers or Rain Man kind, but a really bad gambler, whatever the opposite of those good ones would be.
 Which is to say that I am always trying to figure the chances but I can never keep track of the cards.
 I think I understand the risk of tornado as being higher in Kansas, the place of Oz and tornado sirens, and then one hits Music City, the place of bachelorette parties.
 I think any reasonable person would see how unlikely it would be for two of these five toddlers in Kansas to end up doctors at the same hospital in Tennessee but then they do.
 I am sure, as I hear the news, that anyone I know was probably nowhere near the danger but then I learn that that was not the case.
-It seems way more dangerous to be a sailor on a Navy destroyer than to be at home in your apartment after a long day at the hospital but on a given day that may not be true.
+It seems way more dangerous to be a sailor on a Navy destroyer, as my son is, than to be at home in your apartment after a long day at the hospital, as my friend’s kids were, but on this day, that was not true.
 I wash my hands and try dutifully to stop touching my face to avoid the Coronavirus while lives are taken by the wind.

-We didn’t have the capacity, as young mothers, to even imagine these children grown up, much less to imagine what any of these kids were going to be.
+We didn’t have the capacity, as young mothers, to even imagine these children grown up, much less to imagine what they would grow up to be.
 We thought we knew what was dangerous and we thought we were managing that; we thought we were the ones who kept them safe in little towns with bookstores and bike cops and mailmen carrying ice cream cones.
 But there was always risk.
 We almost hit them in the driveway with our minivan.

 We are old enough now to know that sometimes bad things do happen: to our children, and to other people’s children.
 We are relieved that ours are ok, but still we shake and sometimes cry a little at the close call, and at the knowledge that another mother’s child is not.

 I am praying for Nashville.
-I am grateful for those who are safe but I am mindful that many are not and I find myself praying for the mothers.
+I am grateful for those who are safe but, mindful that many are not, I find myself praying for the mothers.
 I, too, feel the gravitational pull of recognition, of another member of the tribe.
 I am reminded that these young people belong to all of us.
 And that we all belong to each other.